mlafleur/mlafleur.github.io/_posts/2013-03-04-do-it-with-style.md

 ---
-Title: Do It With Style
+title: Do It With Style
-Excerpt: >
+excerpt: >
   The truth is that equating "design guidelines" with "every app looks the same" is akin equating "code standards"